DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 1. Establish to Arm Trade Routes vs. Food and Medicine to our People.

 Rykor and Morg is concerned about the cutthroat.
+Shadric

+Luxury goods or Essential Needs